SDSU HealthLINK Center for Transdisciplinary Health Disparities Research

 See Dr. Ayala’s profile for details on publications and projects.

-Dr. Huang holds a PhD in Biomedical Sciences from the University of California San Diego and completed a postdoctoral fellowship in cancer immunology at the New York University in 2015.
-Between 2016 and 2023, Dr. Huang was an assistant professor at the University of California San Diego, trained 3 postdoc fellows, 25 graduate students, and 13 undergraduate students on cutting-edge molecular & genomic techniques and in vivo disease models of autoimmune disease, tissue inflammation, and cancer.
-Dr. Huang was the senior and communicating author of eight recently published articles on mouse disease models and immunity.
+Dr. Huang holds a PhD in Biomedical Sciences from the University of California San Diego and completed a postdoctoral fellowship in immunology at the New York University Langone Medical Center in 2016.
+Between 2016 and 2023, Dr. Huang was an assistant professor at the University of California San Diego.
+Her research team uncovered key roles RNA binding proteins and transcription factors in autoimmune disease, tissue inflammation, and cancer using cutting-edge molecular and genomics techniques.

 Elva Arredondo, PhD